Skip to main content

 Is there a prescribed process or template to follow?

-▪ Are there any key dates for which the business case must be ready, e.g., a gate meeting? ▪ Who are the key decision-makers, and what’s important to them?
+▪ Are there any key dates for which the business case must be ready?

 ▪ What deliverables need to be produced, and by when?